 These influential sources use proven self-hypnosis and group hypnosis systems, which tactics trigger our deepest fears.
 These propaganda tactics help them sell everything from deodorant to ideologies.

-The more you expose yourself to the sources above, the more susceptible you are to suggestion.
-The longer you expose yourself, the more susceptible you become to unsubstantiated and illogical ideas.
+The more you expose yourself to the sources above, the more susceptible you are to “hypnotic suggestion.”
+So, they can program unsubstantiated and illogical ideas.
 That’s why we must learn to monitor our self-talk, our thinking, and our emotional triggers.

 Some biases are not harmful.
 For instance, let’s say you like the color purple.
 You like purple clothes; this type of bias isn’t necessarily negative.
 It depends on where you get the dye.
 For centuries, the purple dye trade was in the ancient Phoenician city of Tyre.

 Today this city is Lebanon.
 “Tyrian purple” comes from a sea snail species known as Bolinus brandaris.
 It was so rare that it became worth its weight in gold.
 It depends on where it comes from and what impact it may have.
-This is why understanding our confirmation bias is so important.
+It’s why understanding our confirmation bias is so significant.

 The goal is to become a freethinker.
 A freethinker is someone free of all unhealthy bias and prejudice.
 We may not reach this ideal goal.
 But we can strive to get closer.
 We do this by identifying and removing as much of the negative programming as possible.
 We should not just give up and say.
 I’ll never get there.
 Instead, we should continue to make incremental progress by expanding our awareness.

 The best way to do this is to combine analytical tools and meditative practices.
 Sorry, but this will take some work.
 And it may raise some scary emotions of fear and anger, so be sure to use the strategy of conducting regular emotional checks.
-That’s because everything your mind says affects your feelings.
-A structured research approach will help you avoid cognitive dissonance distress.
+Don’t believe everything your mind says without testing the source because your emotions affect your thinking.
+So, using a structured research approach will help you avoid the distress of cognitive dissonance.
 It will make this research less stressful.
 And it will yield more accurate research results.

 We can overcome the effects of our negative biases.
 It takes an honest appraisal of our worldview and plan of action.
 The goal is to correct thinking that supports any negative bias and prejudice.